wpatter6/clickr/readme.md

 3. Movement Controls:
    1. You should be able to tab left/right with the circular left/right arrows and the currently focused element will have a prominent and visible border.
    2. You should be able to move up/down between "sections" on the page with the circular up/down arrows (this is relatively dependent on the site using standardized web accessibility elements OR special code being written in the extension to determine this behavior -- Hulu, Netflix, and Google should be _decent_)
-   3. You should be able to Click the focused element with the circular button in the middle of the arrows. **KNOWN ISSUE** This is broken on iOS currently
+   3. You should be able to Click the focused element with the circular button in the middle of the arrows.
    4. You should be able to use the scroll bar on the right by dragging up or down to scroll the browser window.
 Swiping quickly should scroll more, dragging precicely should scroll less.
    5. You should be able to use the zoom buttons on the left to zoom in or out on the current browser page.
 4. Video controls: